thisisvkr/aerTrip-project/README.md

 ### Instructions to Run the Project:

-Clone the repository from GitHub or download the project files from the provided Google Drive directory.
+-Clone the repository from GitHub or download the project files from the provided Google Drive directory.
-Navigate to the project directory in your terminal/command prompt.
+-Navigate to the project directory in your terminal/command prompt.
-Install dependencies by running npm install or yarn install.
+-Install dependencies by running npm install or yarn install.
-Start the development server by running npm start or yarn start.
+-Start the development server by running npm run dev or yarn start.
-Open your web browser and go to http://localhost:3000 to view the project.
+-Open your web browser and go to http://localhost:3000 to view the project.

 ## Assumptions and Tradeoffs